Ashsifat1511/ML_41126/GSE68086_Tumor_Educated_Platelets_Analysis_Documentation.md

-# 🧬 GSE68086 Tumor-Educated Platelets Analysis - Complete Documentation
+#  Cancer detection from gene expression profiles of peripheral blood cells

 ## 📋 Project Overview
-This project implements a **machine learning pipeline** to analyze the GSE68086 dataset, which contains **tumor-educated platelets (TEPs)** data for cancer classification.
+This project implements a **machine learning pipeline** to analyze the GSE68086 dataset, which contains  data for cancer classification.
 The goal is to distinguish between different cancer types and healthy samples using gene expression patterns in platelets.

 ---